December in Warsaw: ideas and tips for making the most of your winter in Warsaw

 A Christmas tree, festive illuminations, and decorations along Warsaw’s streets

-The lights are switched starting from dusk.
-The main attractions focus on the “The Royal Route”, from the Castle Square/Plac Zamkowy (including the Christmas tree), Krakowskie Przedmieście Street, Nowy Świat Street to the de Gaulle roundabout (Rondo de Gaulle’a).
+The lights are switched on starting from dusk.
+The main attractions focus on “The Royal Route”, from the Castle Square/Plac Zamkowy (including the Christmas tree), Krakowskie Przedmieście Street, Nowy Świat Street to the de Gaulle roundabout (Rondo de Gaulle’a).
 The Old Town is also decorated (including Piwna Street, Świętojańska Street, Old Town Square, Nowomiejska Street, Freta Street, New Town Square, Kościelna Street to Podzamcze).
-Find out more in our post on Warsaw’s illuminations in the 2024/2025 season.
+Find out more in our post on Warsaw’s illuminations.

 Winter illuminations in the Łazienki Royal Garden

 Location: Agrykola 1 Street (city center).
-The museums are closed, but the park is open every day: 6 am – 8 pm, free entrance.
+The museums are closed, but the park is open daily from 6 am – 8 pm; admission is free.
 The festive lights in Łazienki Park are on every day from dusk until 8 pm (the gates at Agrykola Street and Gagarina Street close at 8.15 pm).
-Winter illuminations in Łazienki Królewskie are located in the part of the park called Aleja Chińska/Chinese Avenue (from the gate at Agrykola Street to the gate at Gagarina Street).
-The illumination includes several meters high, luminous figures in period costumes, located along the Aleja Chińska.
+Winter illuminations at Łazienki Królewskie are located along Aleja Chińska (Chinese Avenue), from the gate on Agrykola Street to the entrance on Gagarina Street.
+The lighting features several meters-high, luminous figures in period costumes along the Aleja Chińska.
 Colorful lights also illuminate the gates at Agrykola Street and Gagarina Street.
 More about the Łazienki Park in our post.

 Outdoor ice rink in the town of Konstancin